Her World honours 8 women in virus fight

-This is the first time the magazine is recognising a collective group of women in its annual awards.

-The winners, who have contributed to the fields of healthcare and medical research, were picked as they are exemplary figures of strength, leadership and inspiration, Her World said in a statement on Friday.
+The winners, who have contributed to the fields of healthcare and medical research, were picked as they are exemplary figures of strength, leadership and inspiration, Her World said in a statement yesterday.

 Associate Professor Ong Biauw Chi, for example, who is chairman of the medical board at Sengkang General Hospital, worked on the front lines at the height of the outbreak.